 “I’m surprised that you wanted us to meet here,” he said, leaning forward.

-“I choose here because I knew that no one I don’t have to worry about bumping into anyone I know.”
+“I chose here because I knew that I won’t have to worry about bumping into anyone I know.”

 “So, why did you want us to meet?”
 He covered my hand which was resting on the table but I withdrew and placed it on my lap.
 He frowned.
 “What’s wrong, Rhoda?”